code-rhapsodie/dataflow-bundle/README.md

 ## Configuration

-By default the Doctrine DBAL connection used is `default`.
-You can change the default connexion with the configuration.
+By default, the Doctrine DBAL connection used is `default`.
+You can configure the default connection.
 Add this configuration into your Symfony configuration:

 ```yaml